gridgain/yardstick/README.md

 **Server Log Files** are stored in the `logs-<current time>/logs_servers` folder.

 ### Starting Benchmark Driver
-Again, if you do not wish to run `bin/benchmark-run-all.sh` script, you can start benchmark driver directly by executing `benchmark-run.sh` script.
+Again, if you do not wish to run `bin/benchmark-run-all.sh` script, you can start benchmark driver directly by executing `benchmark-driver-start.sh` script.

-    $ bin/benchmark-run.sh config/benchmark.properties
+    $ bin/benchmark-driver-start.sh config/benchmark.properties

 **Driver Log Files** are stored in the `logs-<current time>/logs_drivers` folder.